Bright (Vic.)

 Bright features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.1% of all households, including 21.3% couples with children, 35.4% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 33.9%, with lone person households at 30.8% and group households comprising 3.6%.
-The median household size is 2.2 people, which is smaller than the Regional Vic. average of 2.4.
+Family households account for 66.1% of all households, including 21.3% couples with children, 35.4% couples without children, and 8.2% single parent families.
+Non-family households make up the remaining 33.9%, with lone person households at 30.8% and group households comprising 3.6% of the total.
+The median household size is 2.2 people, smaller than the Regional Vic average of 2.4.

 Frequently Asked Questions - Households